 Lectures should be reinforced by visual samples.
 Works by past and present illustrators should be studied.
 Class critiques should be given for all projects.
 Students are required to produce research materials for some of the projects.

 Methods of Assessment/Evaluation

-inctitudo di Assessimente Pandation

 Method % Course Grade

 Course projects may be evaluated on development, creative solution/content, technical achievement, and presentation.
 90%

 Participation 10%

 Text(s)

 No text required